Young Interpreters Scheme

 At Cavendish, we have approximately 40 different languages spoken by children and their families.
 This scheme will help us to celebrate those languages and support children across the curriculum at school.

-Meet our Young Interpreter team:
+Meet our Young Interpreter team from Year 5 and 6:

 If you would like to find out more about the scheme: